 The Southwest Rapid Rewards® Plus Credit Card comes with an annual fee of $69.
-However, you can earn a 40,000 point signup bonus after you spend $1,000 over the first 3 months.
+However, you can earn a signup bonus that includes 50,000 bonus points when you spend $1,000 over the first 3 months you have the card.
 So, what does that mean?

-40,000 Rapid Rewards Points are often enough to book up to two round-trip tickets to Southwest destinations in the Caribbean and Mexico.
-So, by paying a $69 annual fee, you may be able to redeem about $400+ in flights – provided you’re able to earn the whole signup bonus and you are flexible with your dates.
+Well, 50,000 Rapid Rewards Points are often enough to book a round-trip ticket to Southwest destinations in the Caribbean and Mexico.
+So, by paying a $69 annual fee, you may be able to redeem hundreds of dollars in flights – provided you’re able to earn the whole signup bonus and you are flexible with your dates.

 Looking for a card with even more flexible points?
 Here’s one for you.

-If you are a frequent traveler, the Chase Sapphire Reserve Card might make sense for you.
+If you are a frequent traveler, the Chase Sapphire Reserve® might make sense for you.
 Even though the card has an annual fee of $550, it comes with a huge signup bonus and some awesome travel benefits.